dmawardi/sunset-property/README.md

 This will run all files that match the testing file naming convention (\*\_test.go).

+Tests for repositories, services, and controllers should be in their respsective directories.
+The controllers folder consists of E2E tests.
+The setup for these tests is in the controllers_test.go file.

+Upon adding a new module:
+-Make sure to build a DB struct that contains the modules of: repo, service, & controller.
+This object should then be added to the testDbRepo which serves as the test connection that will be serving the requests for the DB and API.

 #### Additional flags

 - "-V" prints more detailed results